Updated July 19, 2023

 - Saving Bonds: Government saving bonds can only be cashed by the person whose name is on the security documents relating to the original purchase.

-- State and Local Government Securities: These consist of a certificate of indebtedness, notes through the treasury market place having a maturity of 15 – 40 years.
-Interest on these securities is accrued on a daily basis.
+- State and Local Government Securities: These consist of a certificate of indebtedness, notes through the treasury marketplace having a maturity of 15 – 40 years.

-- Shares in Limited Partnership: Shares of limited partnership fall under the purview of non-marketable securities due to difficulty in finding buyers for these securities for reselling purposes.
+- Shares in Limited Partnership: Shares of limited partnership fall under the purview due to difficulty in finding buyers for these securities for reselling purposes.

-- Bank and Post Office Accounts: Bank and post office accounts are the most basic examples of non-marketable investment as they are non-transferable and non-marketable in nature.
+- Bank and Post Office Accounts: Bank and post office accounts are the most basic examples of non-marketable investments as they are non-transferable and non-marketable in nature.